"Without sleep, we can’t function"

 If you can’t fall asleep right away, don’t stay in bed and watch the clock.

 “Sometimes getting up and doing something to distract yourself can help,” says Anderson.
 “Do some reading, have some hot tea.”
+(Decaffeinated, of course.)

 Your body will know when it’s time to try sleeping again.